NORTH ATLANTIC TRUST COMPANY LIMITED AS GENERAL PARTNER TO THE NORTH ATLANTIC PARTNERSHIP

 The types of personal data that we will collect, store and use about you may include:

-- name (including where relevant) maiden name and contact information such as your home and/or business address, email address and telephone number and emergency contact details;
+- contact information such as your home and/or business address, email address and telephone number and emergency contact details;

 - information in relation to your financial situation such as income, expenditure, assets and liabilities, sources of wealth, as well as your bank account details and other information necessary for processing payments and for fraud prevention purposes;